zachglick/neural-network-potential-workshop/meeting_2/README.md

 Re-run `train_aspirin_neural_network.py`.
 Observe how the amount of time per epoch changed.
-Did your new architecture result in a better test error?
+Did your new architecture result in a better validation error?
-If not, continue to modify the architecture until you can achieve a better test error.
+If not, continue to modify the architecture until you can achieve a better validation error.
-If you do get a better test error, see if you can improve it further.
+If you do get a better validation error, see if you can improve it further.
 You make have to re-tune the learning rate.

 ---